vicgarcia/tapes/README.md

 `tapes` is a web application for viewing security camera recordings.
-It is used in conjunction with `ffmpeg` to capture a camera's video output to a sequence of mp4 files.
+It's built to be one component It is used in conjunction with `ffmpeg` to capture a camera's video output to a sequence of mp4 files.
 I'm also using `mediamtx` to proxy the streams from the camera and run the processes to capture recordings and `homebridge` to consume the rtsp stream from the proxy and publish it to my iPhone's Home app.

 I'm running this on a Debian 12 server.